mesembria/my-python-app/SECURITY.md

 ## Reporting a vulnerability

-To report a security issue, please use the GitHub Security Advisory tab.
+To give us a security issue, please use the GitHub Security Advisory tab.